touchlab/SKIE/README.md

 The maximum number of default arguments can be explicitly configured using the `DefaultArgumentInterop.MaximumDefaultArgumentCount` key/annotation (see Configuration, and specifically Local in the next section).

 *NOTE: All of the above-mentioned problems might be mitigated in the future versions of SKIE.
-For instancce, the limit on the number of default arguments may increase in the future as we test the plugin on larger projects.*
+For instance, the limit on the number of default arguments may increase in the future as we test the plugin on larger projects.*

 ## Configuration